YiyangBian/Yiyang-Homepage/content/publication/conference-paper/index.md

 publication: In *The Conference on Information and Knowledge Management (CIKM)*
 publication_short: In *CIKM*

 abstract: Data analytical pipelines routinely involve various domain-specific data science models.
 Such models require expensive manual or training effort and often incur expensive validation costs (e.g., via scientific simulation analysis).
 Meanwhile, high-value models remain to be ad-hocly created, isolated, and underutilized for a broad community.
 Searching and accessing proper models for data analysis pipelines is desirable yet challenging for users without domain knowledge.
-This paper introduces ModsNet, a novel MODel SelectioN framework that only requires an Example daTaset.
-(1) We investigate the following problem, Given a library of pre-trained models, a limited amount of historical observations of their performance, and an “example” dataset as a query, return 𝑘 models that are expected to perform the best over the query dataset.
+This paper introduces ModsNet, a novel MODel
+SelectioN framework that only requires an Example daTaset.
+(1) We investigate the following problem: Given a library of pre-trained models, a limited amount of historical observations of their performance, and an “example” dataset as a query, return 𝑘 models that are expected to perform the best over the query dataset.
 (2) We formulate a regression problem and introduce a knowledge-enhanced framework using a model-data interaction graph.
 Unlike traditional methods, (1) ModsNet uses a dynamic, cost-bounded “probe-andselect” strategy to incrementally identify promising pre-trained models in a strict cold-start scenario (when a new dataset without any interaction with existing models is given).
 (2) To reduce the learning cost, we develop a clustering-based sparsification strategy to prune unpromising models and their interactions.
 (3) We showcase ModsNet built on top of a crowdsourced materials knowledge base platform.
-Our experiments verified its effectiveness, efficiency, and applications over real-world analytical pipelines.
+Our experiments verified its effectiveness, efficiency, and applications over real-world analytical pipelines

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.